MoAlyousef/blog/src/FltkOnWeb.md

 This post is about getting FLTK to build for wasm and run in browsers!
 Source code can be found in [a fork of FLTK](https://github.com/MoAlyousef/fltk_wasm32_emscripten) under the emscripten branch.

-If you try to `git clone` FLTK and build it using the [Emscripten toolchain](https://emscripten.org/), you'll be met with a lot of errors.
+If you try to `git clone` stock FLTK and build it using the [Emscripten toolchain](https://emscripten.org/), you'll be met with a lot of errors.
 The first issue is FLTK's CMakeLists.txt.
 The build process conditionally includes the source files required for the target platform.
 In FLTK's case, when the build doesn't know what it's building for, it assumes Windows.
 So it will incorporate the Window's driver files which has win32 calls unidentified by the compiler, and the build fails.

 ## Step 1: CMake
 Extend the build to identify Emscripten as a platform, luckily CMake knows `Emscripten`, so that's as simple as adding: